 (5) Purposes described in § 1705 of this title.

-(a) Before issuing bonds pursuant to this section, the governing body of the municipality shall:
+(a) By resolution, the governing body of the municipality may:

 (2) Subject to subsection (b) of this section, adopt a resolution creating a special fund with respect to the special development district; and